artsmia/collection-info/_affinity/native-american-art.md

 the continent, from ancient to contemporary times.

-Noted pieces include a Bella Coola frontlet from the Northwest Coast, an Anishinabe beaded blanket from Minnesota, a painted tipi cover from the Plains, and a ceramic and silver collection from the Southwest region.
+Noted pieces include a Bella Coola frontlet from the Northwest Coast, an Anishinaabe beaded blanket from Minnesota, a painted tipi cover from the Plains, and a ceramic and silver collection from the Southwest region.
 Recent acquisitions include a large, vibrantly painted kachina figure representing the [Butterfly